 Reconsidering Arte Povera

-As part of its spring and summer season, Magazzino Italian Art Foundation will present Reconsidering Arte Povera, a four-part lecture series exploring new insights into Arte Povera.
-The series embodies Magazzino’s enduring commitment to creating new opportunities for scholarly research and critical assessment of Italian Postwar and Contemporary Art.
+As part of its spring and summer season, Magazzino Italian Art Foundation presented Reconsidering Arte Povera, a four-part lecture series exploring new insights into Arte Povera.
+The series embodied Magazzino’s enduring commitment to creating new opportunities for scholarly research and critical assessment of Italian Postwar and Contemporary Art.

-Organized by Scholar-in-Residence Francesco Guzzetti, the series convenes leading scholars and curators in the field to explore the work of the Arte Povera artists, its critical reception, and relevance to contemporary art—both in Italy and the United States.
-Launching the program, Guzzetti will present a lecture on his findings over the course of his year spent researching Arte Povera works at Magazzino and in the new Research Center.
-Visitors will be encouraged to explore the galleries following the lectures.
+Organized by Scholar-in-Residence Francesco Guzzetti, the series convened leading scholars and curators in the field to explore the work of the Arte Povera artists, its critical reception, and relevance to contemporary art—both in Italy and the United States.
+Launching the program, Guzzetti presented a lecture on his findings over the course of his year spent researching Arte Povera works at Magazzino and in the new Research Center.
+Visitors were encouraged to explore the galleries following the lectures.

 Additional details on each program and lecturer follows below: